-- If you are 2 inches away from the source, you experience 1/4 the amount of radiation exposure as you would if you were just 1 inch away from it.
+- If you are 2 inches away from an EMF source, you experience 1/4 the amount of radiation exposure as you would if you were just 1 inch away from it.

-- If you are 4 inches away from it, you now experience 1/16 the amount of radiation you would have if you were just 1 inch away.
+- If you are 4 inches away from an EMF source, you now experience 1/16 the amount of radiation you would have if you were just 1 inch away.

 The more devices you have and use, the more radiation you are exposing yourself to.
 So many objects and devices now possess the ability to connect to an app through wireless frequencies, and this emits radiation.